9Olive/9Olive/README.md

 ## About

-🔎 Industry Focus: I am a Generalist
+🔎 Industry Focus: I am a generalist with professional experience implementing solutions in Finance, Life Sciences, Retail, Supply Chain and Logistics, and Marketing.

 📚 Education: Masters of Statistics & B.S. of Chemistry and Mathematics